 For a mellow visit to Arizona’s beautiful Verde Valley, Dead Horse State Park offers eight rustic log cabins that are tucked away from the park’s other campgrounds.
 The cabins come with a full-size bed, bunk bed, table and chairs, ceiling fans with overhead light, electricity, and heating and cooling.

-Pro Tip: Dead Horse State Park is situated in the charming Verde Valley town of Cottonwood, midway between the desert heat of Phoenix and the cool mountain heights of Flagstaff.
+Pro Tip: Dead Horse State Park is situated in the charming Verde Valley town of Cottonwood, midway between the desert heat of Phoenix and the cool mountain heights of 10 Cabin Rentals In Beautiful Flagstaff, Arizona.
 The months of January and February post average highs in the low 60s and lows in the low 30s, while March and April have average highs in the 70s and nights in the high 30s/low 40s.

 4. Patagonia Lake State Park